Information is based on my personal travel & research- updated: (March 2018)

 Elephant treks in Chitwan are offered by all lodges and tour agencies.
 They generally last between 1 and 1.5 hours.
 Elephant jungle tours usually have three times.
 Early morning, mid morning and late afternoon.
 Elephant tours cost between 1800 and 2500+ rupees.
 These tours are run by people who either own or hire out their elephants.

 There is a government elephant tour available which costs 2500 rupees however since 2016 it is has become very hard to arrange.
 This tour takes place in a separate part of the jungle and an additional fees go to fund the upkeep of the National Park and local communities Elephants are also only taken out twice a day.
-Government elephants are becoming harder to hire out from their offical office.
+Government elephants are becoming harder to hire out from their official office.
 It's easier to find them at the NTNC office.
+Though most are now used for park patrols by rangers.

 The above fees for both regular and government elephant safari's do not include park entrance costs.
 However it's permitted to buy an Chitwan park ticket after 2pm take an afternoon elephant jungle ride and then use the same ticket for a full day trek the next day.